1. Reduce your energy bills

 4. Grab a better broadband package

 If your broadband package isn’t reliable, is too slow or simply costs too much, you don’t have to put up with it.
 Instead, switch to a better deal.

 Plusnet, for example, is offering new customers a £75 reward card with its Unlimited Fibre deal for £23.99 a month on an 18-month contract, so long as you apply through MoneySuperMarket by 18 March, 2019.
 There are no set up fees, but be aware there is a £49.99 installation charge if you need a new phone line.

 New rules introduced in October 2016 mean broadband providers have had to make their advertising much clearer, making switching to a better broadband deal far easier.

 5. Save with a better credit card

 The right credit card can save you money in a number of ways.
-If you’re paying interest on existing card debt, for example, shifting it to a 0% balance transfer card could mean avoiding interest for up to three years or more.
+If you’re paying interest on an existing card balance, for example, shifting it to a 0% balance transfer card could mean avoiding interest for up to two years or more.

-Bear in mind you’ll usually have to pay a fee to transfer your balance and you’ll need to clear your debt before the 0% window ends to avoid being hit by interest.
+Bear in mind you’ll usually have to pay a fee to transfer your balance and you’ll need to clear the amount you owe before the 0% window ends to avoid paying interest.